 QuickBooks vs. NetSuite: Feature comparison

-The main difference between NetSuite and QuickBooks is the size of business the software serves best.
-QuickBooks is focused on core accounting tasks, making it ideal for small to medium-sized businesses.
+The main difference between NetSuite and QuickBooks is the business size each software serves best.
+QuickBooks is focused on core accounting tasks, which makes it ideal for small and medium-sized businesses.

 Now, let’s look deeper into the capabilities of each tool.